EddOliver/TechCare/README.md

 - The AI Kit is quite powerful and we have to delve even deeper in its capabilities.
 - Deployment in a clinical situation.

+Known issues and thoughts

+- Face recognition via OpenCV is not that accurate, we have to work on that.
+- Have to train a model much more, perhaps processing the image on Edge and then use a service like Rekognition from AWS or IBM recognition would be in order.

 ## References: